songningqiang/CosmoLED/README.md

 mpl: bulk Planck scale in GeV.
 When --dims=0, set mpl=Mpl, mpl or 1.22e19 to deal with traditional 4d black holes.
 outfile: the file to write in energy deposition functions.

-for a list of options available, one can try
+For a list of options available, one can try

 python DarkAgesModule/bin/DarkAges_LED --help